Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/Probability.md

 - Compare code quality for histogram implementations
 - Refactor code to improve readability, modularity, and performance
 - Compare tradeoffs of different histogram implementations
+    - Watch [video of histogram comparison whiteboard activity]
 - Lecture and discussion following [probability and sampling slides]
+    - Watch [video of probability and sampling lecture]

 ## Objectives
 After completing this class session and the associated tutorial challenges, students will be able to ...